Skip to main content

 What a Court Preparation Packet looks like.

-Two findings from a sample competency evaluation — each with clinical context, a response framework, the cross-examination question opposing counsel would ask, and verified case law.
+Two cross-examination vulnerabilities flagged in a sample competency evaluation — each with clinical context, a response framework, the cross-examination question opposing counsel would ask, and verified case law.

 Why it matters